 As the world becomes more digital, it’s Comcast’s goal to ensure that everyone can participate and excel in today’s society.
 We have been committed to creating and supporting digital equity within the communities we serve for more than 10 years.
-In 2022, Comcast will invest nearly $1 million in Washington to advance digital equity and promote diversity, equity, and inclusion throughout the state.
+Last year, Comcast invested nearly $1 million in Washington to advance digital equity and promote diversity, equity, and inclusion throughout the state.

 Digital Navigators, individuals affiliated with trusted community organizations who are trained to help people access the Internet, use devices, and build digital skills, are critical to closing the digital divide and reducing socioeconomic inequalities by helping more people get online, according to the findings of a Boston Consulting Group study.